-When these services are performed for the purposes stated above, providers are reimbursed through FFS Medicaid.
-Providers must include the UC modifier with the procedure code; otherwise the service will be denied.
+When these services are performed for the purposes stated above, providers must report the services through FFS with the UC modifier on the procedure code.
+If the UC modifier is not included with the procedure code, then the line will be denied.